LarsBoertjes/GEO1004_assignment3/README.md

 1. **Specify .OBJ File**:
     - In the `main.cpp` file, navigate to line 36 and specify the filepath to an .OBJ-file.
-    - We recommend using the files provided in the `data` folder, as some parts of the code are specifically tailored for these files.
+    - We recommend using the files provided in the `data` folder, as some parts of the code are hardcoded for these files.

 2. **Specify Resolution**:
     - On line 68 of `main.cpp`, specify the desired resolution.